The Office (American TV series): Characters

-Toward the end of season five, the bubbly and naive Erin Hannon (Ellie Kemper) is introduced as Pam's replacement at reception following Pam's short stint at the Michael Scott Paper Company and subsequent move to sales.
+Toward the end of season five, the bubbly and naive Erin Hannon (Ellie Kemper) is introduced as Pam's replacement at the reception and develops a unique bond with Michael when he becomes almost a father figure in her life.
 A story arc at the end of season four has Holly Flax (Amy Ryan) transferred to the office as Toby's replacement.
 She becomes a love interest for Michael, as they share very similar personality traits.
-Jo Bennett (Kathy Bates) is the CEO of Sabre.
-This company takes over Dunder Mifflin, and Gabe Lewis (Zach Woods), introduced in the middle of season six, is a Sabre employee who is assigned to the Dunder Mifflin Scranton branch as the regional director of sales.
+Jo Bennett (Kathy Bates) is the CEO of Sabre, a company which takes over Dunder Mifflin.
+Gabe Lewis (Zach Woods), introduced in the middle of season six, is a Sabre employee assigned to the Dunder Mifflin Scranton branch as the regional director of sales.
 In season seven, Bennett's friend Nellie Bertram (Catherine Tate) is interviewed to replace Scott and later serves as a replacement regional manager for Bernard in season eight after Robert California (James Spader) has become the new CEO of Sabre.
 In season nine, Clark Green (Clark Duke) and Pete Miller (Jake Lacy) join as new customer service representatives who attempt to catch up on the ignored customer service complaints that Kelly has neglected while working at Dunder Mifflin.
 Clark is later moved to sales.

-Initially the actors who portray the supporting office workers were credited as guest stars, but then were named series regulars during the second season.
+Initially, the actors who portray the supporting office workers were credited as guest stars, but then were named series regulars during the second season.
 The show's large ensemble was mainly praised by critics and led to the series winning two Screen Actors Guild Award for Outstanding Performance by an Ensemble in a Comedy Series.

 Carell was reportedly paid $175,000 per episode starting in the third season.
 Krasinski and Fischer were paid around $20,000 at the beginning of the series, and around $100,000 per episode by the fourth season.